Linkmail16/node-bot-wa-FakeReply-plugin/README.md

 # this plugin is used to create a fake chat use:

-fakereply "number" - "text message" - "text reply"
+/fakereply "number" - "text message" - "text reply"

 ^^^^^^